rust-lang/book/src/ch06-03-match.md

 Because `match` is an expression, the value of the overall expression becomes the value of the arm that executed.
-So the value of this `match` expression will be `Some(6)`.
-And since our `match` is the only expression in the function, the value of the `match` will be the value of the function, and so `Some(6)` is our return value as well, which is exactly what we were shooting for.
+So the value of this `match` expression will be `Some(6)`, and since our `match` is the only expression in the function, the value of the `match` will be the value of the function.
+So `Some(6)` is our return value as well, which is exactly what we were trying to accomplish.

 Now let's consider the second call.
 In this case, `x` is `None`.
 We enter the `match`, and compare to the first arm: